Phatsiee/Phatsiee/README.md

-- 👋 Hi, I’m @Phatsieeg
+- 👋 Hi, I’m @Phatsiee
 - 👀 I’m interested in... reading music psychology
 - 🌱 I’m currently learning ...how to be a better writer
 - 💞️ I’m looking to collaborate... on umuzi learnerships and learning more